Tommaso Farabegoli

-Tommaso Farabegoli (born 26 March 1999) is an Italian football who plays as a defender for Serie D club Treviso.
+Tommaso Farabegoli (born 26 March 1999) is an Italian football who plays as a defender for Serie D club UC Chioggia.

 Club career

 Cesena

 He was raised in the youth teams of Cesena and started playing for their Under-19 squad in the 2016–17 season.

 In the first half of the 2017–18 Serie B season he was called up to the senior squad many times, but didn't make any appearances.

 Loan to Sassuolo

 On 14 January 2018 he joined Sassuolo on loan until the end of the season.
 There he played for the Under-19 squad.

 Sampdoria

 Following Cesena's bankruptcy in the summer of 2018, he became a free agent and joined Serie A club Sampdoria.
 He spent most of the following 2018–19 season in the Under-19 squad again.
 He was called up for the senior squad for the first time on 5 May 2019 for a game against Parma, but stayed on the bench.